cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

 is today.
 Tools like Sentiment Analyzer, parts of speech, Emotion detection, Semantic Role Labelling etc made NLP a good topic for research.

--Sentiment Analyzer: analyses the document for positive and negative words.
+- Sentiment Analyzer: analyses the document for positive and negative words.
   It uses the sentiment lexicon and the sentiment pattern database to analyze the sentiments.

--Parts of speech: "Taggers for the languages like European languages, research is being done on making parts of speech taggers for other languages like Arabic, Sanskrit [@fa18-523-67-NLP-Art-1], Hindi [@fa18-523-67-NLP-Art-2] etc.
+- Parts of speech: "Taggers for the languages like European languages, research is being done on making parts of speech taggers for other languages like Arabic, Sanskrit [@fa18-523-67-NLP-Art-1], Hindi [@fa18-523-67-NLP-Art-2] etc.
   It can efficiently tag and classify words as nouns, adjectives, verbs etc".

--Emotion Detection: This is like sentiment analysis, but it works on social media platforms on mixing of two languages.
+- Emotion Detection: This is like sentiment analysis, but it works on social media platforms on mixing of two languages.
 It categorizes statements into six groups based on emotions [@fa18-523-67-NLP-Art-3].

--Sematic Role Labelling: "SRL works by giving a semantic role to a sentence.
+- Sematic Role Labelling: "SRL works by giving a semantic role to a sentence.
 For example, in the PropBank formalism, one assigns roles to words that are arguments of a verb in the sentence [@fa18-523-67-NLP-Art-4]".

 # Applications of NLP